Ulen, Minnesota

 Ulen (/ˈjuːlən/ YOO-lən) is a city in Clay County, Minnesota, United States, along the South Branch of the Wild Rice River.
 The population was 476 at the 2020 census.

 Near this small community, what may be an authentic Viking sword known as the Ulen sword was found in a field by Hans O. Hansen in 1911.
 The sword is currently on display in the Ulen Museum.
 Ulen and the area surrounding is mostly inhabited by later generation Norwegian-Americans.

 Ulen is the southern terminus of the Agassiz Recreational Trail, a 53-mile multi-use trail built on an abandoned railroad grade which has its northern terminus at Crookston, Minnesota.

-As of 2022, the mayor of Ulen is Mary A. Knopfler.

 History

 Ulen Township was named after an early European to settle in the region, Ole Ulen.
 Ulen was incorporated as a village on November 12, 1896.
 A meeting was held on June 7, 1881, at the home of Nels Wiger for the purpose of organizing Ulen Township.
 Robert Hanson, Elias Rost and Ole Mellum were the election judges and Nels Wiger served as the clerk.
 One of the concerns of the early township officials was the building of roads.
 There were no tax funds for this purpose so each able-bodied man was required to work for two days a year building roads.
 The first road was laid out and built in 1883.